MileHacker Logo

 Geographical Sweet Spot

-The convergence of steep terrain, a bustling waterfront, and proximity to major natural and man-made landmarks gives Sausalito its distinct sense of place.
+The convergence of steep terrain, a busy waterfront, and proximity to major natural and man-made landmarks gives Sausalito its distinct sense of place.
 The city exists in a geographical sweet spot, offering both seclusion and connectivity.

 Easy Access to San Francisco